Elie Wiesel

 their thirst for, their memory of, freedom.

-— From "What Really Makes Us Free"
+—Elie Wiesel, from "What Really Makes Us Free"

-As another THT page attests, God indeed moves in Mysterious Ways.
+As another THT page attests, God sometimes moves in Mysterious Ways.
 At the end of "What Really Makes Us Free," Elie Wiesel relates: I went to the Soviet Union for the fourth time last October.
 In a private apartment somewhere in Moscow, in a crowd of 100 or so Refuseniks, a man still young addressed me shyly: "A few years ago," he said, "I decided to translate your first three books in samizdat [the illicit publication of banned literature in the USSR].
 Friends and I distributed thousands of copies, but I knew I would meet you someday, so I kept the first copy.
 Here it is."
 Blushing, he held it out to me, and I felt like embracing him in thanks for both his courage and his devotion.
 An hour later, in the same apartment but in a different room, an older man came up to me: "I have something for you," he said, smiling.
 "A few years ago, I translated your first three books.
 I kept one copy.
 I knew I would meet you someday."
 I took him by the arm and introduced him to the first translator.
 They fell into each other's arms, crying.
 Yes—joy makes people weep.
 Freedom does too.

-— From "What Really Makes Us Free"
+—Elie Wiesel, from "What Really Makes Us Free"

 Hope is a key word in the vocabulary of men and women like myself and so many others who discovered in America the strength to overcome cynicism and despair.
 Remember the legendary Pandora’s box?
 It is filled with implacable, terrifying curses.
 But underneath, at the very bottom, there is hope.
 Now as before, now more than ever, it is waiting for us.

-— From "The America I Love"
+—Elie Wiesel, from "The America I Love"

 Should you encounter temporary disappointments, I pray: